Mount Airy, Maryland: Education

 Mount Airy is home to three elementary schools and one middle school.
 The first, Mount Airy Elementary, was built and occupied in 1935.
 In the mid-1980s, the school received major renovations both inside and out.
 The school has a natural-gas-fired heating system, school-wide air conditioning, and Internet access from the classrooms and computer lab.

 Parr's Ridge Elementary School was built in 2005 due to serious overcrowding at Mount Airy Elementary.
 Parr's Ridge enrolls students from kindergarten through Grade 2, while Mount Airy Elementary School enrolls students in grades 3–5.
-Mount Airy Middle School is located next to Mount Airy Elementary.
+Mount Airy Elementary is located next to Mount Airy Middle, which is located next to Parr's Ridge Elementary.
 Twin Ridge Elementary School is located on the western edge of Mount Airy and unlike the other schools is run by Frederick County Public Schools.

-Mount Airy Middle School was originally constructed in 1958 and served as a high school until 1967, then served as a middle school until 2013.
+Mount Airy Middle School was originally constructed in 1958 and served as a high school until 1965 (when South Carroll High School was completed), then served as a middle school until 2013.
 Construction began on a new middle school in June 2011 and was opened for the school year starting in the fall of 2013.
 The old middle school building was demolished in the same year.